Interested in online Gantt chart software? Want to know how they work?

 Some of the benefits of Workzone are:

-- Quickly see the status of your projects with Gantt charts
+- Quickly see the status of your projects with color-coded Gantt chart status alerts

 - Expanded dashboard reporting view also gives you a great look into the number of tasks assigned to each person